-- Preventing radicalisation
+- Preventing Radicalisation

-- Safer recruitment of staff
+- Safer Recruitment of Staff

-- General security and safety of the school buildings
+- General Security and Safety of the School Buildings

-- Health and Safety
+- Health & Safety and Educational Offsite Visits.

 We believe that the safety of everyone is a priority for our whole community including the management committee, all staff, pupils and their families, volunteers and visitors.
 We believe safeguarding is the responsibility of all of us.

-- Catriona Goldsmith – Headteacher
+Catriona Goldsmith – Headteacher & Deputy DSL

-Safer Recruitment training has also been undertaken by all senior staff and a management committee member, thus ensuring procedures are in place to reduce the risks involved with recruiting new staff.
-National guidelines and advice are strictly adhered to and these policies cover our work in this area.
+All of the DSL team have undertaken the necessary training and understand and follow the West Sussex County Council procedures.
+Safer Recruitment training has also been undertaken by senior staff and a member of the governing body, thus ensuring procedures are in place to reduce the risks involved with recruiting new staff.
+National guidelines and advice are strictly adhered to and these key policies cover our work in this area.

 Your children’s safety is paramount to us all at Palatine Primary School.